-The Chairman, Mr C B Goode, being a governor of The Ian Potter Foundation is associated with a substantial shareholder and is considered non-independent.
-Although having a non-independent Chairman is a departure from the ASX Corporate Governance Council's Corporate Governance Principles and Recommendations, the Board believes that he is the most appropriate person to act as Chairman as he brings significant and relevant experience to the Board and that the Company benefits overall from his long-standing tenure.
-All other Directors are regarded as independent and as such a majority of Directors of the Board are independent.
+Both the Chairman, Mr C B Goode, and Mr A R Burgess are Governors of The Ian Potter Foundation and as such are associated with a substantial shareholder and therefore are considered non-independent Directors.
+Even though the remaining Directors, Mr S G Hiscock and Mr A J P Larke are regarded as independent, the result is that the Board has a non-independent Chairman and it does not have a majority of independent Directors.
+Although these two factors are a departure from the ASX Corporate Governance Council's Corporate Governance Principles and Recommendations, the Board believes that the significant and relevant experience brought to the Board by Mr Goode and Mr Burgess make them the most appropriate persons for their respective positions, and that the Company benefits overall from their longstanding tenure.